SovereignCloudStack/central-api/README.md

 Goal: **Provide a "semantically" consistent API modelling most cloud resources that are in scope for SCS**.

+In other words: Bring each cloud resource type - as it is - into the central API.

+An `OpenStack Compute Instance` continues to be as-is with all of its usual properties and implementation details.
+A `Keycloak Realm` continues to be as-is with all of its usual properties and implementation details [^1].

+The benefit is that all offered API objects can be managed using the same API idioms (AuthN/AuthZ/REST) with the same client tooling.

+[^1]: Actually, there were discussions to build a generic SCS API to support SCS installations powered by Zitadel.
+Approaching the issue a little bit like the "Abstract all the things!" consideration above, but focusing on two basic use cases (Firstly, setting up an identity federation to some existing identity provider; Secondly, managing users without remote identity provider).
+While not in scope for the first steps, this probably could be elegantly implemented as one generic Crossplane "Composite Resource Definition" backed by a Crossplane "Composition" defining either Keycloak objects OR Zitadel objects (given that Zitadel gets a Crossplane provider similar Kubernetes controller before).

 ### Kubernetes API

 Instead of creating SCS-specific API idioms and building the implementation